My inner introvert is starting to show: The last time I did the MBTI (Myers–Briggs Type Indicator) Personality Test, I tested 96% Introvert.

 MOALBOAL SARDINE RUN + SEA TURTLES

-The Sardine Run may not be as elusive as the Northern Lights, but it is not uncommon for people to head out and not catch either one or both of these.
+A diver’s paradise located at the west coast of Cebu Island, Moalboal is home to the Philippines’ breathtaking sardine run.
+While not as elusive as the Northern Lights, it is nevertheless not uncommon for people to head out and not catch either one or both of these.
 After much observation, I put it down to actual skill, to be able to know exactly where to find them – especially when it comes to the Sea Turtles.
 You have to watch the winds, which affect the tides, which determine the waters’ cloudiness, which influences where these creatures choose to hide out…

 It all looks so effortless on the surface, but if you pay enough attention to your guide(s), you will learn that deciphering between these variables can be a real piece of work.